 The potential extinction of the vaquita, the world’s most endangered marine mammal, raises concerns not only for the species itself but also for the broader ecosystem of the Gulf of California.
 Although it is difficult to predict the precise consequences of the vaquita’s disappearance, the loss of any species can have cascading effects on the balance and health of their environment.

 As a small cetacean, the vaquita occupies a specific niche in the marine food web.
 They primarily feed on small fish and squid, helping to regulate the populations of these prey species.
-In turn, the vaquitas are a food source for larger predators, such as sharks and killer whales.
+In turn, though to a smaller degree, vaquitas might be food source for larger predators, such as sharks.
 The extinction of the vaquita could disrupt the equilibrium of these predator-prey relationships, potentially leading to imbalances in the populations of other marine organisms.

 Additionally, the vaquita’s plight is indicative of broader environmental challenges faced by the Gulf of California.
 The same factors that have pushed the vaquita to the brink of extinction, such as overfishing and habitat degradation, also threaten the region’s biodiversity as a whole.
 The loss of the vaquita could be a harbinger of further declines in the health and vitality of the Gulf’s marine ecosystems, which support a multitude of plant and animal species.